Categories:

 This certification is used for all types of home health workers, including disability support workers and home care workers.
 Many of the courses in this training are general standard training for all types of home healthcare.
 However, some of the courses provide additional specialised training specific to disability support.
 A person who takes enough specialised disability courses can hold a specialised certificate, the Certificate III in Individual Support (Disability).
 This qualification is a good indication that the worker has the most important skill for supporting a person who has a disability.

 However, a person’s certificates and training don’t give you a full picture.
 If you are looking for a disability support worker, it’s important to consider their experience as well as their training.
-Ask for a CV and references, and contact their former employers to
+Ask for a CV and references, and contact their former employers to learn more about their background.
+If you work with a provider to manage your plan, they can help you find workers.

 What should I expect from my support workers?